 Night Step 4: Retinol

-I apply this facial oil before I moisturise and definitely noticed a difference in my complexion and skin texture within three weeks of using it.
+I apply this facial oil before I moisturize and definitely noticed a difference in my complexion and skin texture within three weeks of using it.
 It's specifically formulated to trigger collagen and elastin production.

 Night Step 5: Serum

 AHAs such as glycolic acid are great for exfoliations, says Engelman.
 While I do use this Drunk Elephant mask once a week and this AHA night serum daily, I also love this lactic acid option because it hydrates my skin while also brightening it.
-I use it every few nights on top of my Luna sleeping oil and under my moisturiser.
+I use it every few nights on top of my Luna sleeping oil and under my moisturizer.

-Night Step 6: Moisturiser
+Night Step 6: Moisturizer